 Follow our Instagram for updates! @mcc.caddie.program

 1. How do I become a caddie at Meadowbrook Country Club?

-You must register to become a caddie, attend a training session (in the spring), and pass both a written and on course test.
-A training session consists of three lessons.
-The written test will be taken after the last lesson.
+You must register to become a caddie, attend training sessions (in the spring), and pass both a written and on course test.
+Each caddie must complete 3 training sessions and a written test.
+The written test will be taken after the last session.

 2. Do I need to know how to play golf to become a caddie?